Ubisoft Toronto Logo

 Venba by Visai Studio

 Venba is a colourful, narrative cooking game by Toronto-based developer Visai Studio.
 You play as an Indian mom who immigrates to Canada, but her recipe book gets damaged along the way.
-Players cook mouth-watering dishes to restore the lost recipes, hold branching conversations and explore the story about family, love, loss and more.
+Players work through puzzles to recreate mouth-watering dishes and restore the lost recipes.

-— Erica Rae Chong, Content Marketing Manager
+— Erica Rae Chong, Employer Brand Manager

 Music to listen to